 Learn a fast and intricate two bar linear 5/8 groove step by step.

-On this page you will learn a two bar melodic groove in 3/4 with an offbeat eighth note right hand through a series of steps.
-This starts with a simple level 1 style groove and adds in various offbeat sixteenth ideas using snares, kicks and toms.
+On this page you will learn a two bar linear groove in 5/8 through a series of steps.
+This starts with a bare bones kick snare rhythm that builds up to a fast level 4 pattern requiring a lot of co-ordination and stamina.
 There will be five modifications made to the start groove, each of which makes the part more difficult.
 It is also worth noting that each step creates its own perfectly decent sounding groove.
 In each step a link to the original lesson of the concept applied is provided where appropriate, it is worth sidetracking and working through these lessons if you either get stuck or don't understand a particular step.

 You can also download a version of this lesson in PDF format.
 In this pack you also get two extra steps in the groove construction process, three sets of eight bar phrases using the final groove as a basis and audio files in MP3 format of all drum parts.
 This also includes a drumless version of the backing track for you to play a long to.
 You can purchase this for just $1.50 by clicking the button below.

-NOTE that the file size of this pack is 14MB.
+NOTE that the file size of this pack is 16MB.